Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.

 Did You Know...

-Methods used for permanent contraception in women include laparoscopy, hysteroscopy, and minilaparotomy.
-These procedures are used to disrupt the fallopian tubes, which carry the egg from the ovaries to the uterus.
+Permanent contraception for women involves a surgical procedure to disrupt the fallopian tubes, which carry the egg from the ovaries to the uterus.
 Or the fallopian tubes may be completely removed.

 If the fallopian tubes are completely removed, pregnancy is not possible.
 After procedures that do not involve removing the fallopian tubes, about 2% of women become pregnant during the first 10 years after a permanent contraception procedure is done.
-About one third of these pregnancies are mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+About one third of these pregnancies are mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more that develop in the fallopian tubes.
+When an ectopic pregnancy... read more that develop in the fallopian tubes.

 Permanent contraception may be planned in advance and done as elective surgery, or it can be done during cesarean delivery or 1 to 2 days after vaginal delivery.